chaobrain/braintools/README.md

 ## Documentation

-The official documentation is hosted on Read the Docs: [https://braintools.readthedocs.io](https://braintools.readthedocs.io)
+The official docs are at: https://braintools.readthedocs.io

-## See the ecosystem
+## Ecosystem

-``braintools`` is one part of our brain simulation ecosystem: https://brainmodeling.readthedocs.io/
+``braintools`` is part of our brain simulation ecosystem: https://brainmodeling.readthedocs.io/

+## Contributing

+Contributions and issue reports are welcome!
+Please see `CONTRIBUTING.md` and open a PR/issue on GitHub.

+## License

+Apache 2.0.
+See `LICENSE` for details.